Starfish-develop/Starfish/docs/grid_tools.rst

     spec = myHDF5.load_file({"temp":6100, "logg":4.5, "Z": 0.0, "alpha":0.0})

-The :obj:`HDF5GridCreatorDep` is designed to transfer the raw grid to a sub sampled grid.
-It is deprecated, but was used for the :obj:`MasterToFITSGridCreator` methods and so it remains.

 Interpolators
 =============

 The interpolators are used to create spectra in between grid points, for example ``myParams = {"temp":6114, "logg":4.34, "Z": 0.12, "alpha":0.1}``.